akka/akka/akka-docs/src/main/paradox/stream/stream-refs.md

   A `SourceRef` is *by design* "single-shot". i.e. it may only be materialized once.
   This is in order to not complicate the mental model of what materialization means.

-  Multicast can be mimicked by starting a `BroadcastHub` stage once then attaching multiple new streams to it, each emitting a new stream ref.
-This way materialization of the `BroadcastHub`s Source creates a unique single-shot stream ref, however they can all be powered using a single `Source` -- located before the `BroadcastHub` stage.
+  Multicast can be mimicked by starting a `BroadcastHub` operator once then attaching multiple new streams to it, each emitting a new stream ref.
+This way materialization of the `BroadcastHub`s Source creates a unique single-shot stream ref, however they can all be powered using a single `Source` -- located before the `BroadcastHub` operator.
 @@@

 ### Sink Refs - offering to receive streaming data from a remote system